cscart/docs/en/developer_guide/core/documents/documents.rst

 Context
 =======

 **Context** is the system state and the environment data at the time when the document is formed.
-For example, the context for the invoice document is the order.
+For example, the context for the **order** document is the order.
 The context structure must be known for each document type.
 That allows you to add your own variables that will use the context as a base.

 At the software level the context is a class that implements the ``\Tygh\Template\IContext`` interface.
 Its first responsibility is to report the output language and the type of the available snippets.